ohmage/mobility-phone/README.md

 MobilityPhone
 =============

-MobilityPhone an activity classification service for android.
-It sends points to the ohmage client (2.13 or higher) on the phone to be uploaded to a server.
+MobilityPhone is an activity classification service for Android.
+It sends points to the ohmage client (2.13 or higher) to be uploaded to a server.

+For the 3.0-compliant version of MobilityPhone, check out the google branch in this repository.

 Dependencies
 ============